-It is important to note that the durability of the render system is entirely dependent on the correct installation of the product in accordance with this Certificate, the manufacturer's instructions, IS EN 13914-1^{Error!
-Reference source not found.} and ongoing c are and maintenance as described in Clause 4.7 of this Certificate.
+External render systems can last in excess of 40 years in accordance with BS 7543:2015 Guide to durability of buildings and building elements, products and components subject to normal use, regular inspection and maintenance.
+It is important to note that the durability of the render system is entirely dependent on the correct installation of the product in accordance with this Certificate, the manufacturer's instructions, IS EN 13914-1:2016 and ongoing the manufacturer's care and maintenance as described in Section 4.7 of this Certificate.
 Critical details include rendering at window sills, raised features, junctions with eaves and verges, and the use of suitably designed overhangs and flashings.
-Reference should be made to IS EN 13914-1^{Error!
-Reference source not found.} for general advice on design, in particular on the use of angle, stop and movement joint beads.
+Reference should be made to IS EN 13914-1:2016 for general advice on design, in particular on the use of angle, stop and movement joint beads.